plysytsya/template-mailer/README.md

     '<html> foo: bar </html>'

-Use the SMTPClient to send rendered template as html-email with the SMTPClient:
+Use the SMTPClient to send the rendered template as html-email with the SMTPClient:

     >>> from template_mailer import SMTPClient